 Oblivious to Love: McKay.
 In "The Brotherhood", "Inferno" and "Trio", he shows that he is completely unaware when a woman is actually interested in him until it is spelt out for him.
 Loudly.

-Oddly Small Organization: The Atlantis Expedition originally only had two commissioned officers assigned to its security forces, Marshall Sumner (Colonel, USMC) and Aiden Ford (Lieutenant, USAF).
-The last-minute inclusion of John Sheppard (Major, USAF) brought that total to three, which is extremely low for an expedition whose personnel number in the hundreds until you realise the bulk of the personnel are civilian scientists and there are only a couple of dozen military members on security detail.
+Oddly Small Organization: It seems that The Atlantis Expedition originally only had two commissioned officers assigned to its security forces, Marshall Sumner (Colonel, USMC) and Aiden Ford (Lieutenant, USAF).
+The last-minute inclusion of John Sheppard (Major, USAF) brought that total to three, which seems extremely low for an expedition whose personnel number in the hundreds until you realise the bulk of the personnel are civilian scientists and there are only a couple of dozen military members on security detail.

 Older Than They Look: Sheppard tries to get Ronon to heed Teal'c's advice on dealing with the I.O.A., pointing out that he has to know something since he is something like a hundred years old.
 Teal'c is 159 years old during the airing of "Midway".

 In "Grace Under Pressure", Rodney and Lieutenant Red Shirt crash a puddle-jumper into the ocean on a test flight.
 They look out at the water in wonder and then — surprise! — Ominous Crack.
 Redshirt manages to push Rodney into the other section of the jumper before the cabin floods.

 In "The Ark", Rodney is stuck somewhere in the space station looking out at space.
 He starts panicking when he spots a piece of equipment hurtling toward the glass from outside.
 It hits... and nothing happens.
 Rodney's relief quickly turns into terror as the glass starts to crack.
 He only just gets into his space suit in time.